Are Lilies Poisonous To Cats?

 Can Lily Poisoning Be Treated?

-There is no antidote for lily poisoning, however prompt veterinary intervention can improve prognosis and some cats will survive.
+There is no antidote for lily poisoning, however prompt veterinary intervention can improve prognosis and some cats will survive, albeit with kidney damage.

 If you witnessed your cat eating a lily leaf or petal your veterinarian may start with decontamination i.e. they will induce vomiting and give a substance called activated charcoal to bind the poison in the stomach and intestines.